-- Please check the class schedule frequently so as not to miss any upcoming quizzes, tests, and assignments. - D2L will be used to distribute information.
-It is YOUR responsibility to check all course related information on D2L. - Use of cell phones and smart phones is strictly prohibited during class. - Use of a computer for taking notes is NOT recommended in this course.
-Please use a pen (or pencil) and paper (or notebook). - You are required to preview the vocabulary and the grammar sections of the textbook in advance of each class. - You are required to practice Kanji on a daily basis. - You are strongly encouraged to listen to the textbook/workbook CDs on a daily basis to improve your oral and listening skills. - You are required to complete all the workbook practices in the lesson every time you finish the new lesson in the class.
+- Use of a computer for taking notes is NOT recommended in this course.
+Please use a pen (or pencil) and paper (or notebook). - You are required to preview the vocabulary and the grammar sections of the textbook in advance of each class. - You are required to practice Kanji on a daily basis. - You are strongly encouraged to listen to the textbook/workbook CDs on a daily basis to improve your oral and listening skills. - You are required to complete all the workbook practice in the lesson every time you finish the new lesson in the class.